galaxyproject/gxadmin/docs/README.meta.md

 [`meta slurp-upto`](#meta-slurp-upto) | Slurps data up to a specific date.
 [`meta update`](#meta-update) | Update the script
 [`meta whatsnew`](#meta-whatsnew) | What's new in this version of gxadmin

+### meta export-grafana-dashboards

+**NAME**

+meta export-grafana-dashboards -  Export all dashboards from a Grafana database to CWD and commit them to git.

+**SYNOPSIS**

+`gxadmin meta export-grafana-dashboards [grafana_db|/var/lib/grafana/grafana.db]`

+**NOTES**

+Given a grafana database, use sqlite3 to access all of the dashboards within, and then write them out to the current working directly.
+Next, commit them and update a README.

+This script forms the basis of https://github.com/usegalaxy-eu/grafana-dashboards

+**WARNING**: this script will silently remove all json files from CWD as a first step.
+Additionally it will commit and push at the end, so it should be run in a directory that has a git repo initialised, where you are not concerned about accidentally pushing to wrong remote.

 ### meta influx-post